What's old is new (and helps us grow)

 Smarter choices with a lasting impact won’t require major adjustments to our daily routine:

 - Choosing goods with less packaging at the supermarket will ease the burden on our landfills, while re-thinking the need to print at the office will curb deforestation.
-That's how to reduce our individual waste total of six tonnes per year.
+This is how we can reduce our individual contribution of six tonnes of waste each per year.

 - Bringing used glass to the bottle bank and sorting paper, cardboard, plastics and cans from the rest of your waste can save enormous amounts of CO2.